 Day 3 - A full day guided tour around the region where the Beatrix Potter film was made.
 At Derwentwater near to the Lakeland market town Keswick, you will take a 40 minute cruise onboard the Keswick Launch to the pretty town of Hawkshead where the world renowned Squirrel Nutkin and Benjamin Bunny were created.

 The Quaker Tapestry is a celebration of over 350 years of social history and like a modern Bayeux Tapestry, this internationally created exhibition includes interactive displays, films, personal audio guides, gift shop, garden and award winning Cafe.
-The captivating & interactive display entitled Full Steam Ahead: Quakers and Railways, tells among other stories of how Edward Pease, A Darlington Quaker, and George Stephenson, an accomplished engineer, shared a vision and built a railway.
+The captivating & interactive display entitled Full Steam Ahead: Quakers and Railways, tells among other stories of how Edward Pease, a Darlington Quaker, and George Stephenson, an accomplished engineer, shared a vision and built a railway.
 It features a working model railway lay-out and the Meeting House itself is a Grade II listed building.
 It is regarded as one of the finest Georgian buildings in Cumbria.

-Stopping en route at the Trentham Garden & Outlet Centre enroute home.
+Trentham Garden & Outlet Centre enroute home.